adolfoDT/storitest/README.md

 <!--
-title: 'AWS Python Example'
+title: 'Stori test'
-description: 'This template demonstrates how to deploy a Python function running on AWS Lambda using the traditional Serverless Framework.'
+description: ' This is a simple test for process data in csv and send a notification by email'
 layout: Doc
 framework: v2
 platform: AWS
-language: python
+language: python 3.7
 priority: 2
 authorLink: 'https://github.com/serverless'
 authorName: 'Serverless, inc.'